Taoufikerr/ai-cover-letter-agent/README.md

-#  AI Cover Letter Generator
+# SmartLetter AI – Cover Letter Generator

-Generate professional, tailored cover letters instantly — just upload your CV and paste a job description.
-This tool uses **Google Gemini AI** to analyze your resume and the job offer, then writes a compelling, personalized letter in seconds.
+SmartLetter AI is an intelligent, multi-language cover letter generator built with Streamlit and the Gemini API.
+Upload your CV, paste the job description, and generate a tailored cover letter in English, French, or Arabic in seconds.

 ## Features

-- ✅ Upload your CV (PDF)
+- Upload CV in PDF format
+- Supports English, French, and Arabic
-- ✅ Paste the job description
+- Personalized cover letters based on job description
-- ✅ Choose your tone (professional, confident, etc.)
-- ✅ Instantly generate a high-quality cover letter
-- ✅ Built with Python + Streamlit + Gemini
+- Clean, professional interface
+- Instant PDF download

-##  How to Use
+## How It Works

-> You don’t need to install anything or know how to code.

-1. Click this link to open the app:
+1. Go to the application page.
-   👉 **[Your Streamlit App Link Here]**

-2. Upload your CV (PDF format)
+2. Upload your CV (PDF format).
-3. Paste the job description
+3. Paste the job description.
-4. Choose your tone
+4. Choose your preferred language.
-5. Click **“Generate Cover Letter”**
-6. Copy or download your personalized letter!

----
+5. Click “Generate” to get a personalized cover letter.
+6. Download the letter as a PDF.

+## About the Project

+SmartLetter AI helps job seekers save time and stand out by creating tailored cover letters that match each job offer.
+It uses advanced AI models to understand both the CV and the job requirements, then generates a well-written letter in the selected language.

+## License

+MIT License © Taoufik Errajraji